SERVING ALL OF D.C., MARYLAND & VIRGINIA

 Medical malpractice attorneys advocate for injured patients

 When we seek medical providers to help us with our health concerns, we expect that they will make sound decisions on our behalf.
 However, thousands of doctors, nurses, and other medical professionals make mistakes every year that cause injury—or even death—to their patients.
 In fact, a recent study by Johns Hopkins Medicine revealed that medical errors are the third leading cause of death in the United States—only outranked by heart disease and cancer.
-At Sanabria & Associates, our medical malpractice attorneys are compassionate but aggressive—we work closely with our clients during these difficult cases to ensure they are compensated for the injuries they have endured.
+At DMV LAWYER, our attorneys are compassionate but aggressive—we work closely with our clients during these difficult cases to ensure they are compensated for the injuries they have endured.

 THE ELEMENTS OF A MEDICAL MALPRACTICE CLAIM

 Medical malpractice claims include three primary elements: a medical professional’s duty to a patient, a breach of that duty, and harm that is directly caused by the breach of that duty.
 Each of these elements must be proven for a medical malpractice claim to prevail.

 Providing evidence of a medical professional’s duty to a patient is usually fairly simple.
 When a patient consents to a medical procedure, that patient must sign forms that show the same.
 Consenting to medical treatment (or receiving medical treatment under emergency circumstances) establishes the relationship with the medical professional.

 LEGAL PERMANENT RESIDENTS: